The Link Between Being an HSP and Chronic Health Issues, According to Science

 This means that the higher level of sensitivity you have, the more stress and number of health complaints you tend to report.
 These results seemed to be in line with people’s perception from the social media group.

 This likely means that being a highly sensitive person appears to be a better predictor for illness than self-perceived stress.
 In addition, with equal levels of stress between HSPs and non-HSPs, HSPs have a higher probability of developing health problems.
-Thus, it is possible that SPS may influence physical health outcomes.
+Thus, it is possible that sensitivity may influence physical health outcomes.

 It is important to note, though, that the authors did not assess (or control) for psychological vulnerability, such as the presence of neuroticism, anxiety, or depression, factors that might have influenced the conclusions.
 Moreover, it is worth noting that, as the authors stated in their article, “as with all studies based on correlational data, a causal relationship between measures of sensory-processing sensitivity and health cannot be established.”